AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 FYI:

-The city of Clarendon and the municipality of Greenville no longer accept online payments as of June 2023.
+The municipalities of Greenville and Woodruff no longer accept online payments as of July 2025.

 Unless your ticket says you must appear in court, you won’t need to do anything else after you’ve paid the fine.